nobody235/LLM-jailbreak/README.md

 # Efficient LLM-Jailbreaking by Introducing Visual Modality

+## Warning
+This repository contains research on LLM jailbreaking techniques intended solely for research and defensive purposes.
+Our work aims to expose security vulnerabilities in existing models to strengthen safety measures in future LLM development.
+Do not use these techniques to generate harmful content or bypass safety measures in production systems, as this may violate terms of service and laws.
+By using this repository, you agree to use the code responsibly.

 ## Overview
 - Our approach begins by constructing a multimodal large language model (MLLM) through the incorporation of a visual module into the target LLM.
 Subsequently, we conduct an efficient MLLM-jailbreak to generate jailbreaking embeddings embJS.
 Finally, we convert the embJS into text space to facilitate the jailbreaking of the target LLM.